pattern

 to change wild animals or plants for human use or cultivation

-Ex: Some scientists are exploring the possibility domesticating certain wild plants for food production in the future .
+Ex: Some scientists are exploring the possibility of domesticating certain wild plants for food production in the future .

 daily words